 Think about it this way: if a person demonstrates laziness and/or criminal behavior more than two or three times, we simply send them back to the slum that they came from.
 We bring in a new person who is grateful to experience Heaven on Earth.

 There is no reason to allow one person to make hundreds or thousands of other people miserable with his/her behavior.
 There is no reason to tolerate assholes.
-Assholes are flagged, given opportunities to retrain and rehabilitate, and if those efforts are successful that is great.
-But if they are not successful, repeat offenders are removed from society so that everyone else can succeed and prosper in peace.
+Assholes are flagged, given opportunities to be retrained and rehabilitated, and if those efforts are successful that’s great, but if they are not successful, repeat offenders are removed from society so that everyone else can succeed and prosper in peace.
 In this way, everyone else in the city benefits from an asshole-free society.
-An explicit, signed social contract following a period of intense training makes this process much easier to manage, because everyone knows what is going on.
+An explicit, signed social contract following a period of training makes this process much easier to manage, because everyone knows what is going on.

-To reiterate: Imagine living in a new economy and a new society where we have effectively eliminated all of the muggers, burglars, murderers, rapists, pedophiles, stalkers, creeps, gangbangers, thugs, bullies, racists, homophobes, misogynists, drug dealers, drunks, con artists, pickpockets, purse snatchers, boomboxers, homeless people, arsonists, vandals, terrorists, religious fanatics, cat callers [ref], prostitutes, spammers, phishers, swindlers, con men, embezzlers, bribery-seekers, corruptors, free-loaders, beggars, paparazzi, drug addicts, public restroom defilers, line cutters, road ragers, kidnappers, lazy people, etc. It would be like living in a dream world.
+Imagine living in a new economy and a new society where we have effectively eliminated all of the assholes – all of the muggers, burglars, murderers, rapists, pedophiles, stalkers, creeps, gangbangers, thugs, bullies, racists, homophobes, misogynists, drug dealers, drunks, con artists, pickpockets, purse snatchers, boomboxers, arsonists, vandals, terrorists, religious fanatics, cat callers [ref], prostitutes, spammers, phishers, swindlers, con men, embezzlers, bribery-seekers, corruptors, free-loaders, beggars, paparazzi, drug addicts, public restroom defilers, line cutters, road ragers, kidnappers, lazy people, etc. It would be like living in a dream world.
 We could all walk around on the streets anytime, anywhere, day or night, and feel safe and secure.
-Our lives would never be in danger.
 We would never have to look over our shoulders and worry about the person walking behind us.
 No one would be harassing us on the street, accosting us, holding a gun to our head for our purse or wallet.
 We would not have to worry that a terrorist will walk into our favorite restaurant or nightclub and start shooting.
-This level of safety, security and personal freedom is the goal of our new city.
+This level of safety, security and personal freedom is one of the goals of our new city.
 We seek a city free of assholes and asshole behavior.
-We achieve it by explaining these goals to everyone, by having everyone sign a written contract where they explicitly agree to be a decent human being, and then we retrain (and eventually eliminate) the recalcitrant assholes.
+We achieve it by explaining these goals to everyone, by having everyone sign a written contract where they explicitly agree to be decent human beings, and then we retrain (and eventually eliminate) the recalcitrant assholes.
 With the assholes eliminated, this new city will be Heaven on Earth.